Generalized Linear Mixed Model (GLMM)

 The GLMM tab fits random intercept models , for data with group structure.
 It extends GLM by adding random effects.
 See GLMM Fundamentals for the mathematical background.

 For example, when analyzing student test scores from multiple schools, GLMM can estimate the effect of study hours (fixed effect) while accounting for school-level differences (random intercept).
-Ignoring group structure with GLM leads to underestimated standard errors and inflated significance.
+When test scores are correlated within schools and study hours vary across schools, ignoring the school differences with GLM leads to underestimated standard errors and confidence intervals that are narrower than they should be.

 Basic Usage